awsdocs/amazon-ec2-user-guide/doc_source/console-modify.md

 # Modifying an EBS Volume from the Console<a name="console-modify"></a>

-The following procedure shows how to apply available volume modifications from the Amazon EC2 console\.
+The following procedure shows how to apply available volume modifications from the Amazon EC2 console\.<a name="console-modify-size"></a>

 **To modify an EBS volume using the console**